Also known as Yellowfin Bream, Black Bream, Silver Bream, Pikey Bream. Bait, technique, tide windows, and where the bite is on right now.

 Bream are weakly moon-dependent.
 Spring tides push more current and bring fish onto flats they otherwise can't access, which helps.
 The two or three days before a full or new moon during the late autumn spawning run is the famous "bream run" — schools of big breeders move down rivers to estuary mouths.

-NSW: 25 cm, bag of 5 (combined yellowfin/black).
+NSW: 25 cm minimum (yellowfin and black bream), Tarwhine 20 cm, bag of 10 in total, possession of 20 (NSW DPIRD Recreational Saltwater Fishing Guide 2024-25).
 QLD: 25 cm, bag of 30.
 WA black bream: 25 cm, bag of 4.
-Check NSW DPI / QLD Fisheries / DPIRD for current rules.
-The autumn run is closed in some Victorian / Tasmanian river systems — check VFA closure dates.
+The autumn spawning run is closed in some Victorian / Tasmanian river systems — check VFA closure dates.

 Fishare tracks your home spots and pings you when the next 3-hour peak window opens.
 Log catches and blanks to teach the model your local patterns.
 Free forever for everyone who joins now.